scala/docs.scala-lang/_overviews/scala3-book/scala-for-java-devs.md

 Because the Scala `Array` is represented in the same way as the Java `array`, you can easily use Java methods that return arrays in your Scala code.

+> Despite that discussion of `Array`, bear in mind that normal Scala code doesn’t use `Array`.
+> It’s primarily useful for interoperating with other languages (Java, JavaScript), and it may also be useful when writing low-level code that needs to squeeze maximum performance out of the underlying platform.
+But in general, when you need to use a sequence, the Scala idiom is to prefer immutable sequences like `Vector` and `List`, and then use `ArrayBuffer` if and when when you really need a mutable sequence.

 You can also convert between Java and Scala collections classes with the Scala `CollectionConverters` objects.
 There are two objects in different packages, one for converting from Java to Scala, and another for converting from Scala to Java.
 This table shows the possible conversions: